 To be perfectly clear, this is not search engine optimization.
 This is not part of your website, nor does it comprise of making the content in your website more accessible or optimized for search engines to spider.
-(Although if you do want advice about local SEO on your restaurant website, this is the place to go.)
 This is entirely about giving Google the best information possible about your business in their "yellow pages" directory, keeping the profile updated and active, and enabling Google to match queries with the best results.

 And when the query is a local or location-based search, Google will use this information before using standard search engine results (which is where your restaurant SEO might be a factor).

 This is not a small amount of search traffic, as we’ll show later.

 RELATED ARTICLE: How to Open a Restaurant: Opening a Restaurant [Checklist]

 How to work on your Local Pages